Rudxain/ideas/software/invar.md

 - Game-tick speed (Planck Time).
 It can be **negative** to rewind time, but simulation memory is limited so it can only undo 0x100 ticks.

 Since the terminal doesn't have a multiplexer, and there's no way to fork processes/threads, the player can only run 1 program at a time.

+The shell commands can also provide information about:
+- avatar
+- player
+- nearby objects
+- world stats
+- entities

+The game should have a story and _lore_.
+I was considering to start the game with the player running the `hist login` sub-cmd and noticing their name **already written** there with a timestamp between 0x100 and 2^0x10